postsharp/postsharp-emails/metalama-email-course/10-required-contract.md

 # Verifying Required Fields and Parameters With Metalama

 Welcome to the Metalama e-mail course!
-In this first email, we will look into one of the most no-brainer features of Metalama: code contracts.
+In this first email, we will explore one of the most straightforward features of Metalama: code contracts.

-Developers often need to ensure that certain fields, properties parameters, or return values are not null.
-Although the code required to perform these checks is not complex, it can clutter the codebase.
+Developers frequently need to verify that certain fields, properties, parameters, or return values are not null.
+Even though the code necessary to perform these checks is not complex, it can lead to clutter in the codebase.

 Consider a typical string property that might look like this: